Embedding calculus and grope cobordism of knots: Introduction

-On the way, we point out crucial proof ingredients, which may be of independent interest, and give some corollaries.
-We end Section~\ref{sec:intro} with a proof of Theorem~\ref{the-main} and a detailed outline of the paper.
+Thus, the only results from this introduction whose proofs we owe in the rest of the paper are Theorem~\ref{the-main} and Corollaries~\ref{cor:collapse-implies-universal} and~\ref{cor:rational-universal}.

-Finally, let us remark that similar results should hold more generally: invariants $\ev_n$ are defined for any space of embeddings or diffeomorphisms and should detect analogous geometric constructions; see Remark~\ref{rem:other-d} for $\rho_n$ for $d\geq4$.
-Moreover, we show in \cite{KT-LBT} that the space of certain neatly embedded $2$-disks in a $4$-manifold is described by $\Omega\Knots(M)$, so that such disks are classified up to isotopy by $\ev_2$.
-This fully answers questions posed by Gabai in \cite{Gabai-disks} (who used a map similar to $\rho_1\colon\Z[\pi_1M]\to\H_1(M)$), and reproves the main result of \cite{Gabai-spheres} by completely new methods.
+Finally, let us point out that our techniques easily extend to show that for the space of arcs $\Knots(M)$ with $\dim(M)=d\geq4$, the analogous realisation map $\rho_n$ is inverse to $\pi_{n(d-3)}\ev_{n+1}$, see also Remark~\ref{rem:other-d}.
+This is discussed in work in preparation~\cite{K-families}.
+Remarkably, these spaces of arcs in codimension bigger than two also show relevant in low-dimensional topology: in joint work with Peter Teichner ~\cite{KT-highd,KT-4dLBT} we show that the space of certain properly embedded $2$-disks in a $4$-manifold is homotopy equivalent to the loop space $\Omega\Knots(M)$, allowing us to classify such disks up to isotopy using $\rho_1$.
+This fully answers questions posed by David Gabai~\cite{Gabai-disks} and reproves~\cite{Gabai-spheres}.
+In fact, $\ev_n$ are defined for all spaces of embeddings and diffeomorphisms, and can be expected to detect analogous clasper-like geometric constructions.

-\subsubsection{Acknowledgements.}
+\subsubsection{Acknowledgements}

 My deepest thanks go to my thesis advisor Peter Teichner for his guidance, most inspiring conversations and selfless sharing of time, knowledge, support and advice.
 I benefited greatly from our joint work with Yuqing Shi and I thank her for interesting discussions.
 Thanks also to Geoffroy Horel and Greg Arone for useful remarks, and Pedro Boavida de Brito, Thomas Goodwillie, Gijs Heuts, Dev Sinha, Victor Turchin and Tadayuki Watanabe for showing interest in this work.
 I also wish to acknowledge the generous support of the Max Planck Institute for Mathematics in Bonn throughout my doctoral studies, during which these results were obtained.
+Thank you also to the referees for useful comments and suggestions.